internetErik/atomic-scss/README.md

 * [static-site-boilerplate](https://github.com/internetErik/static-site-boilerplate)
   * A boilerplate for making static websites

+Older versions of `atomic-scss` used in these projects:

 * [keystone4-universal-react](https://github.com/internetErik/keystone4-universal-react)
   * A boilerplate for universal react websites/apps on keystone
 * [atomic-scss-starter-kit](https://github.com/internetErik/atomic-scss-starter-kit/)